 Editorial process

 The journal adheres to a double-blind peer review policy.
-The editorial process consists of two stages: preliminary review and peer review.
+The editorial process consists of two stages: preliminary review and peer review, and lasts from 4 to 8 weeks.

 First stage: Pre-review